srushti/goldberg/README.md

                                   # intensive builds that may otherwise leave the Goldberg web application
                                   # unresponsive.
 Uses the UNIX `renice` command.
 Defaults to '+0'.
-        config.command = 'make'   # To be used if you're using anything other than rake end
+        config.command = 'make'   # To be used if you're using anything other than rake config.rake_task = 'ci'   # To be used if your CI build runs something other than the default task end

 If you want the project to be checked for updates every 5 seconds, you will need to change the poller frequency to less than 5 seconds using `goldberg.yml` as mentioned above.